-FCI provided their employees with collateral for personal loans by depositing at a designated bank US\$937 thousand and US\$946 thousand at December 31, 2012 and 2013, respectively.
+FCI provided their employees with collateral for personal loans which is deposited at a designated bank and the amount deposited was US\$455 thousand and US\$425 thousand at December 31, 2014 and 2015, respectively.
 Such amounts were accounted for as restricted cash.